Yangmingshan

 Yangmingshan National Park is one of the nine national parks in Taiwan, located in both Taipei and New Taipei City.
 The districts that are partially in the park include Taipei's Beitou and Shilin Districts; and New Taipei's Wanli, Jinshan, Sanzhi and Tamsui Districts.
 The national park is known for its cherry blossoms, hot springs, sulfur deposits, fumaroles, venomous snakes, and hiking trails, including Taiwan's tallest dormant volcano, Qixing (Seven Star) Mountain rising to 1,120 m (3,675 ft).
+In June 2020, Yangmingshan National Park was certified as the world’s first Urban Quiet Park Quiet Parks International in recognition of World Environment Day.

 History

-This mountain range was originally called "Grass Mountain" (草山 (Chháu-soaⁿ)) during the Qing Dynasty, in reference to the Datun Mountain (大屯山 (Tōa-tūn-soaⁿ)).
+This mountain range was originally called "Grass Mountain" (草山 (Chháu-soaⁿ)) during the Qing dynasty, in reference to the Datun Mountain (大屯山 (Tōa-tūn-soaⁿ)).
 Officials during this period were worried about thieves stealing sulfur from the rich sulfur deposits in the area, so they would regularly set fire to the mountain.
 Thus, only grass and no trees could be seen.

 Daiton National Park, Taiwan's first national park, was established on 27 December 1937.
 It was one of three national parks designated by Governor-General of Taiwan Seizō Kobayashi during Japanese rule.

-In 1950, President Chiang Kai-shek renamed Grass Mountain to Yangmingshan to commemorate the Ming Dynasty scholar Wang Yangming.
+In 1950, President Chiang Kai-shek renamed Grass Mountain to Yangmingshan to commemorate the Ming dynasty scholar Wang Yangming.
 In 1962, the then Taiwan Provincial Bureau of Public Works began to plan the Yangmingshan National Park.
-The initial planning area was 28,400 hectares, including Mount Kwan-in and the Tatun Volcano Group.
+The initial planning area was 28,400 hectares, including Mount Kwan-in and the Tatun Volcanic Group.

 Landscape and geology

 Unlike most other national parks, the Yangmingshan National Park has a lower elevation.
-Although the park's elevation ranges from only 200–1120 meters, beautiful landscapes such as ridges, valleys, lakes, waterfalls, and basins are abundant.
+Although the park's elevation ranges from only 200–1120 meters, varied landscapes such as ridges, valleys, lakes, waterfalls, and basins are abundant.
 Andesite rocks make up most of the area's geology.